uhhKnife/t7-server-config/README.md

 2. Open the Unranked Server folder in windows explorer (if you own BO3 on Steam and have it installed it will be in your BO3 Game Folder)
 3. Add boiii.exe to the Unranked Server Folder
 4. Download this repository and move the startup batch files as well as the zone folder to the Unranked Server Folder
-5. Edit the config(s) in /zone to your liking
+5. Edit the config in /zone to your liking
-6. Start the Server using BOIII_MP_Server.bat or BOIII_ZM_Server.bat

 # Additional Steps required for hosting Zombies Dedicated Servers
 As of right now you need to take additional Steps to host Zombies Servers, this may change in future Updates of BOIII.